-11)Initiate Service Learning
+11) Initiate Service Learning

-Service learning was launched through a Day of Action.
+Service learning was continued through a Day of Action.
 This CoP was led by Rika Fabian and with Financial Support from the VPI Office, CTTL, and the Center for Student Life and Leadership Development.
-Day of service include a needle exchange clinic, Habitat for Humanity, beach clean-up, and a food back.
-Student reflection and surveys were taken, indicating that service learning is highly desired by students.

 12) Launch Frontline Professional Development Management System.